garylirocks/quickrefs/terraform.markdown

 ```

 - #1 a modules needs to declare its provider version requirements
+  - **Only specify a minimum version**, NOT the maximum version
+  - The maximum version should be specified by the root module
 - #2 optional, declare an expected alias provider configuration named `aws.alternate`, the calling module should provide this
 - #3 no need for `provider` block, it should be defined in the root module